aviadazriel/go_scraping_system/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
-5. Run the test suite
-6. Submit a pull request
+5. Submit a pull request

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.